eluctyde/Release-Management-Notes/README.md

 Notes and resources on software management, software release cycle management, CI/CD workflows, etc.

 This information was gathered from experienced professionals.
-References should be at the top of each overview textfile.
+References should be at the top of each overview file.